deveshsrivastava1212/CRUD_Apk/README.md

  - Edit / update the existing user
  - Delete the user

-To run in development mode type command > npm run dev To run in production mode type command > npm start
+-To run in development mode type command > npm run dev -To run in production mode type command > npm start